<< Click to Display Table of Contents >>

 It is your responsibility to understand and follow the CRA's rules for what is counted as an advantage - the program does not enforce them.
 Currently (late 2017) one CRA web page describing those rules is:

 Currently one of the rules is that if the Advantage is more than 80% of the Total Amount of the gift, you cannot receipt for the remaining Eligible Amount.
 So in those cases it would be your responsibility to set that donation to be non-receiptable.
 The program will give Canadian users a warning if they enter a donation where the Advantage is more than 80% of the Total Amount, if the donation is receiptable.
 See Non-Receiptable Donors and Donations for details on how to make the donation non-receiptable.

 Very few users in the U.S.A. seem to want to do this type of "split receipting" that is used in Canada, so at this point the DONATION program's receipts for the U.S.A. always show just the regular Amount (or Total Amount) field.
-If you do want to do split receipting, you can use the Eligible Amount field, but you will need to contact us for a special version of the mail-merge receipt for the U.S.A. that displays it.
+If you do want to do split receipting, you can use the Eligible Amount field, as described in the section on Data Entry below, but you will need to first, switch to the mail-merge receipts, and then make the following adjustments to your receipt template.